kevinmatthes/cffreference/README.md

 By default, the results are written to `stdout`.
 This behaviour is intended to be a preview mode in order to verify that the correct repository is going to be cited.
-The results can be also piped around in terminal session such that other CFF tools can be instructed with `cffreference`'s output.
+The extracted results can be also piped around in terminal sessions such that other CFF tools can be instructed with `cffreference`'s output.

 ```
 cffreference ./path/to/input/CITATION.cff